stephaneamans/ESC_Brushless/01-documentation/hardware_architecture.md

 Let's look at four examples:

-In figure 1.2 and 1.3 the switches positions allow the current flowing through
+In figure 1.2 and 1.3 the switches positions allow the current flowing through L2 and L3 in one direction or the other.

+In figures 1.4 and 1.5, the same principle occurs with a current flowing through L1 and L2 in one direction then the other.

+Positionning switches like that allow to flow a current in any inductor and in any direction allowing to create corresponding magnetic field to control the motor rotation.

 ![ESC commutation principle](svg_files/esc_commutation_principle.drawio.svg)